-In this entry I would like to quickly show how to try to find variables in some area of sky.
+In this entry I would like to quickly show how Muniwin supports finding of variable stars.
 As input data you will need images of the same sky area made in some range of time – so this is actually the data you have, when you collect subframes for making pretty pictures.
 Time span of these subframes will determine what variable types you can seek for.
-If all subframes were made during one night session, then only short period variables can be found.
+If we made all subframes during one night session, then only short period variables can be found.
 But if you have subframes from several sessions spread over week or month, then also long period variables can be looked for.

 One important thing here is the shape of Find variables plot you examine – it should have the shape similar to the one I pasted, so it should become more spread to the right part.
 When the shape is not like that, for example if it is more spread in the middle or left part, then most probably you found and matched too many stars, and some noise pixels also have been matched.
 Then you need to get back to the photometry and match stars process and narrow matching criteria, so less stars will be identified and matched.